trekkspace/dbd-skillcheck-simulator/README.md

 $ npm install
 $ npm run serve
 ```
-Go to localhost:8080 to play.
+Go to **localhost:8080** to play.

-## Thank you
+## Contribute

 Want to contribute?
 Great!
-This project uses Javascript and Vue feel free to improve the project if you found bugs or have other ideeas.
+This project uses Javascript and VueJS, feel free to improve the project if you found bugs or have other ideeas.

 ## Feedback